Super Mario Bros. (film): Soundtrack

-Animated film
+2023 animated film

-Rumors of a theatrical animated Mario film began in late 2014, with leaked emails between film producer Avi Arad and Sony Pictures head Tom Rothman suggesting that Sony would be producing the film.
-On November 14, 2017, Universal Pictures and Illumination announced they will release a computer-animated Mario film.
-On January 31, 2018, Nintendo of America announced its partnership with Illumination, stating that the film will be co-produced by Shigeru Miyamoto and Chris Meledandri.
-On November 6, 2018, Meledandri stated that the film will be a "priority" for the studio, with a tentative 2022 release date, while reaffirming that Miyamoto will be involved "front and center" in the film's creation.
-Speaking of the challenge of adapting the series into an animated film, Meledandri stated the film would be "an ambitious task...taking things that are so thin in their original form and finding depth that doesn't compromise what generations of fans love about Mario, but also feels organic to the iconography and can support a three-act structure."
-On January 31, 2020, Nintendo stated that the film is "moving along smoothly" for release in 2022.
-Nintendo owns the rights to the film, and both Nintendo and Universal funded production.
+Rumors of a more source-accurate theatrical animated Mario film began in late 2014, with leaked emails between film producer Avi Arad and Sony Pictures head Tom Rothman suggesting that Sony would be producing the film.
+On November 14, 2017, Universal Pictures and Illumination announced a computer-animated Mario film.
+On January 31, 2018, Nintendo of America announced its partnership with Illumination, stating that the film would be co-produced by Shigeru Miyamoto and Chris Meledandri.
+On November 6, 2018, Meledandri stated that the film would be a "priority" for the studio, with a tentative 2022 release date, while reaffirming that Miyamoto would be involved "front and center" in the film's creation.
+Speaking of the challenge of adapting the series into an animated film, Meledandri stated the film would be "an ambitious task...taking things that are so thin in their original form and finding depth that doesn't compromise what generations of fans love about Mario, but also feels organic to the iconography and can support a three-act structure".

-The first teaser trailer for the film was revealed live in a Nintendo Direct presentation.
-The film is currently slated for a North American release on April 5, 2023.
+The Super Mario Bros.
+Movie was released in the United States on April 5, 2023.
+It received mixed reviews from critics, and was a major commercial success, grossing $1.363 billion worldwide and setting multiple box-office records including the biggest worldwide opening weekend for an animated film and the highest-grossing film based on a video game.
+It became the second-highest-grossing film of 2023, the third-highest-grossing animated film of all time, and the highest-grossing film produced by Illumination.